MissStrong/ICD2O/Notes/13 - Email Etiquette.md

    If recipient is a woman and are unsure whether they are married, use *Ms* or *Ms.* instead guessing whether they prefer *Miss*, *Mrs.*, or different title.
 If the recipient uses a less common title such as *Dr.*, be sure to use that if that is how they address themself.

 3. **Final punctuation**.
 There are three commonly used punctuation marks that terminate the salutation.
-Colons are more formal than commas and en dashes, and typically used only when the greeting is *Dear.* Note that an en dash is not the same as a hyphen (-), as it is slightly longer. **
+Colons are more formal than commas and en dashes, and typically used only when the greeting is *Dear*.
+Note that an en dash is not the same as a hyphen (-), as it is slightly longer.

    - Comma (,)
    - Colon (:)